laurendea/Mind-Marvel/Proposal.md

 Mind Marvel: Trivia Game

 Project Description: Drawing inspiration from "Who Wants To Be A Millionaire?", Mind Marvel quizs players in a range of topics, spanning from world history to pop culture.
 Answering each question correctly results in a monetary reward.
-A time limit will exist, and the game will end if the player provides an incorrect answer.
+A time limit will exist, andF the game will end if the player provides an incorrect answer.
 A new set of randomly selected questions will appear when the game starts over.